 Our current economic system incentivizes waste generation and encourages producers to manipulate their products to be used up and then discarded for something new in increasingly shorter cycles.
-This has bread the practice of planned obsolescence in many of our industries, from technology to toothpaste we see the active integration of failure and reduced lifespans.
+This has bred the practice of planned obsolescence in many of our industries — from technology to toothpaste, we see the active integration of failure and reduced lifespans.

 Our daily lives are now predominantly scripted and defined by single-use throwaway stuff.
 Think of how many of your normal daily interactions involve an enforced aspect of disposability.
 The food industry is one of the worst — cups, plates, bags, packaging, cutlery — but recently, design for disposability has moved into the medical, transport, and government sectors just as much.